Discover LinuxSecurity Features

 - Testing complex areas like encryption implementation for correctness.

 Secure development requires forethought, diligence, and a proactive mindset.
-But building Linux applications securely from the ground up prevents countless headaches.
+However, building Linux applications securely from the ground up prevents countless headaches.
 It also protects users and contributes to the stability of the broader ecosystem.
 With some knowledge and priority, Linux developers can make security a cornerstone of their craft.

 Final Word on Building Scalable Systems with Linux